 Arnold Rimmer from Red Dwarf spends his entire life trying to live up to his parents' insane expectations.
 After legally divorcing them, he spends the rest of his life trying to become an officer in the Space Corps.
 And things don't go much better for him after his death.

 One episode ends with a Reset Button and the crew realise that they'll have no memories of that episode's events and can do anything they want.
 Kryten chooses to insult Rimmer.
+The worst part about it was later on we find out the Reset Button didn't work and they do remember what happened.

 And then he finds out that his real father was the unintelligent gardener nicknamed Dungo, making Arnold's life as a lowly technician on a spaceship a relative success.